 To capitalise on the achievements of BANZARE, plans turned towards the establishment of permanent Australian Antarctic stations that could support scientific research and exploratory work.
 To support this proposal, the Australian government purchased Wilkins' ship the Wyatt Earp.
-However, the onset of World War II deferred further plans.

 As a result of lobbying by Sir Douglas Mawson, in December 1946 an inter-departmental committee recommended that the government commit to future Antarctic expeditions.
 In 1947, a number of reconnaissance flights were conducted over the Southern Ocean.
 However, the principal aim was to establish permanent scientific stations on the Antarctic continent.